Tanuj-tj/PortfolioGenerator/ReferenceFile.md

 **Code Cleanup and Bug Fixes**

 * Adding seperate form for tags.
+(Will add soon)

+**Connecting to Postgres DB**

+* Crediantials to connect with postgres DB

+DATABASES = {
+    'default': {
+        'ENGINE': 'django.db.backends.postgresql',
+        'NAME': 'devsearch',
+        'USER':'postgres',
+        'PASSWORD':'tanuj',
+        'HOST':'localhost',
+        'PORT':'5432',
+    }
+}

+* Installing driver `pip install psycopg2`

+* After configuring the postgres DB with our application we will create users .

+Deploying the project on Heroku